Katarzyna-agn/Portfolio_Kate/README.md

 ## About me

 I have several years of experience in Quality Assurance and Development at an international company in the FMCG industry.
 In 2022 I have started to develop my IT skills in the field of software testing.
 I'm excited to learn something new, and I know this field  will allow me to use my skills while also gaining new knowlage.
-I'm sport passionate what gives me a lot of good energy and learns me persistence and good time organization.
+I'm sport passionate what gives me a lot of good energy and learns me persistence and good time management.
 On this site I would like to share my experience and my interests.

 ## Skills